Last Updated on March 1, 2023 by Rei Garnet

 Why is it that you never see your rabbits sleep?

-Rabbits sleep in short bursts usually after eating.
-Most rabbits also sleep with their eyes opened especially if the rabbit is not fully relaxed in its current environment.
+Rabbits sleep in short bursts, usually after eating.
+Most rabbits also sleep with their eyes open, especially if the rabbit is not fully relaxed in its current environment.

-A rabbit that’s sleeping with its eyes opened is a sign that your rabbit doesn’t fully trust you yet or your home.
-It could also mean that your rabbit is scared of your other pets if you have one.
+A rabbit that’s sleeping with its eyes open is a sign that your rabbit doesn’t fully trust you yet or your home.
+It could also mean that your rabbit is scared of your other pets, if you have one.

-You can make your rabbit more relaxed around you by letting them explore your home and provide some treats to show them that you mean no harm.
-You should also train your other pets to not harm/scare your rabbits.
+You can make your rabbit more relaxed around you by letting them explore your home and by providing some treats to show them that you mean no harm.
+You should also train your other pets not to harm or scare your rabbits.

 Sources and further reading